Loading ...

 Creating a Test

 Tests allow you to build virtual assessments for students.
-They are very customizable with many question types and test settings to choose from.
+They are customizable with many question types and test settings.

 Tests vs Assignments

-Tests and assignments are both considered Assessments.
-The process of building them are the same.
-They differ in their settings and the types of questions used.
-The settings available to you will change depending on the questions you add.
+Tests and assignments are types of Assessments.
+The process of building them are the samebut differ in their submission types.

 In the following instructions, you will learn how to create Tests.